 This is the piece that matters most.
 Your options, from simple to professional:

-Conference camera — A Logitech Rally Bar Mini, Poly Studio, or Meeting Owl.
-These are purpose-built for rooms.
-Wide field of view (120 degrees or more), auto-framing that zooms to the active speaker, built-in microphone arrays. $500-1,500 depending on room size.
+All-in-one video bar — purpose-built for conference rooms.
+Wide field of view (120 degrees or more), auto-framing that follows the active speaker, built-in microphone array and speaker. $500–1,500 depending on room size.
+This is the right choice for most NYC offices.
+See our video conferencing systems buyer's guide for a brand-by-brand breakdown.

-PTZ camera — A pan-tilt-zoom camera for large conference rooms.
-Controlled by remote or software. $1,000-3,000.
+PTZ camera (pan-tilt-zoom) — for large conference rooms.
+Controlled by remote or software, can zoom in on whoever is speaking. $1,000–3,000.
 Overkill for most small offices but necessary for boardrooms.

-For smaller rooms, a dedicated speakerphone (Jabra Speak, Poly Sync) on the table works well.
+For smaller rooms, a dedicated speakerphone on the table works well.
 For larger spaces, a soundbar or the conference camera's built-in audio is better.

 Something needs to run Zoom, Teams, or Meet.
 Your options:

-Mini PC — A dedicated small computer (Intel NUC, Mac Mini, Lenovo ThinkCentre Tiny) mounted behind the TV or on the wall.
+Mini PC — a small dedicated computer mounted behind the TV or on the wall.
 Always on, always ready.
-No laptop required.
+No laptop required — which means no "hold on, I need to restart" at the start of every call.

-Dedicated video conferencing device — Logitech Rally Bar, Poly Studio X, or Zoom Rooms hardware.
-These are all-in-one systems that run the meeting software natively.
+Dedicated video conferencing device — all-in-one systems that run the meeting software natively.
 Walk in, tap "Join," start talking.
 Most expensive option but the simplest user experience.
+See equipment recommendations for current picks.

 Run an HDMI cable from your laptop or mini PC to the TV.
 This is the most reliable connection — no latency, no dropouts, no pairing issues.